zeulewan/6502_project/notes/notes.md

 - im trying out cursor now. its vs code with continue but a bit better because it uses cursor tab

 #### Binary to decimal notes
+The operation performed by SBC is:
+A = A - M - (1 - C)

 Case 1: Carry Flag Initially Set (C = 1)